If your next event is to succeed, you need people to show up. Here's how an event landing page can convert your target audience into attendees.

 In the case of the lead page, it aims to acquire a piece of contact info, such as an email.

 For the event landing page, its purpose is to convert the page visitor into an event attendee.

-Your primary goal when designing an event landing page is providing enough compelling content that the viewer will want to sign up and make a commitment to attend.
+Your primary goal when designing an event landing page is providing enough compelling content that the viewer will want to fill out a form and make a commitment to attend.

 Before you design your event landing page, understand who your audience is and the best channels available to reach them.
 Knowing whom you need to appeal to beforehand will help you create a highly dynamic page tailored specifically to those you want to reach.
 This will lead to higher registrations.

 Event landing pages fall into two categories: Host and Exhibitor.

 Each one serves a unique purpose in appealing to potential attendees.
 For the host page, it's about convincing various groups and individuals to attend a large scale event.